radiodan-archive/project/docs/getting_started.markdown

 * A [USB to mini-USB cable](http://www.amazon.co.uk/female-Micro-male-Cable-Adapter/dp/B005GI2VMG/ref=sr_1_4)
 * A USB mains plug [like this one](http://www.amazon.co.uk/ADAPTER-CHARGER-BLACKBERRY-SAMSUNG-TOMTOM/dp/B00CLR00JQ/ref=sr_1_1)
 * A box to put it in, a cardboard one is good.
 We have made some [templates](box_design.markdown) for you to try, or you could use an old [teabag box](http://www.flickr.com/photos/nicecupoftea/9564907822/in/set-72157635210928095) or something similar.
-* An [RGB LED like this one](http://www.coolcomponents.co.uk/triple-output-led-rgb.html).
-Strictly speaking you could do without this, but it makes things much easier to have it.

 The approximate cost should be about £60.